Aquarthur/go-todo-api/README.md

 # TODO API

 A basic CRUD API using Go for practice.
+I have intentionally used the `net/http` library for everything I could.
 Start the API by running:

 ```sh
 ❯ docker-compose up